 srun {resource options} --x11 --pty bash

-An alternative to using SSH or using X11 for GUI applications is to try out the new OpenOnDemand HPC portal.
+An alternative to using SSH or using X11 for GUI applications is to try out the OpenOnDemand HPC portal.
 You must be on campus or connected to OSU VPN (Step 3a) to access the portal.
 Currently available interactive sessions include "Basic Desktop", "Advanced Desktop", "Jupyter Notebook/Lab", "Matlab", "Mathematica", "RStudio", "Ansys", and "StarCCM+"!